 i.
 The illustration is wonderful.
 When there is unity among God’s people, it is not only good and pleasant in itself, but it also leads to so many other good things.
 When the people of God struggle with each other, there are so many other good things they are not doing and enjoying.

 d.
 Running down on the edge of his garments: What an abundant blessing unity is!
-It is like oil poured out so richly that it flows from the head, to the beard, down to the very edge of the priest’s garments.
+It is like oil poured out so richly that it flows from the head to the beard, and then down to the very edge of the priest’s garments.

 i.
 There is some debate whether the edge of his garments refers to the collar (as Maclaren and others say) or to the bottom hem of his priestly robes.
 Either way, it was an impressive flow of oil.

 ii.
-“In verse 2 the threefold repetition ‘running down,’ ‘running down,’ and ‘down’—the Hebrew uses the same verb each time—emphasizes that the blessing of Aaron’s anointing was from above himself, that is, from God.”
+Boice commented on the New International Version translation of Psalm 133:2 (…running down on the beard, running down on Aaron’s beard, down on the collar of his robe): “In verse 2 the threefold repetition ‘running down,’ ‘running down,’ and ‘down’ – the Hebrew uses the same verb each time – emphasizes that the blessing of Aaron’s anointing was from above himself, that is, from God.”
 (Boice)

 iii.
 “In short, true unity, like all good gifts, is from above; bestowed rather than contrived, a blessing far more than an achievement.”
 (Kidner)